bnjbvr/trinity/README.md

 See for instance the [`uuid`](https://github.com/bnjbvr/trinity/blob/main/modules/uuid/src/lib.rs) and [`horsejs`](https://github.com/bnjbvr/trinity/blob/main/modules/horsejs/src/lib.rs) modules.

-Make sure to install [`cargo-component`](https://github.com/bytecodealliance/cargo-component) first to be able to build wasm components.
-We're using a pinned revision of this that can automatically be installed with `./modules/install-cargo-component.sh` at the moment; we hope to lift that limitation in the future.
+Make sure to install the required tools (as of this writing, `wit-bindgen` and `wasm-tools`) to be able to build wasm components.
+We're using a pinned revision of this that can automatically be installed with `./modules/install-tools.sh` at the moment; we hope to lift that limitation in the future.

 Modules can be hot-reloaded, making it trivial to deploy new modules, or replace existing modules